watem-sedem/watem-sedem/docs/tutorial.rst

 .. code-block:: bash

-    $ cn_ws "<path to cnws repository>/cn_ws/docs/tutorials/tutorial_1.ini"
+    $ cn_ws "<path to cn-ws repository>/cn_ws/docs/tutorials/tutorial_1.ini"

 When the model run starts you will see::

     CN_WS model

-    Inifile : <path to cnws repository>/cn_ws/docs/tutorials/tutorial_1.ini
+    Inifile : <path to cn-ws repository>/cn_ws/docs/tutorials/tutorial_1.ini

 After completion of the calculations the model reports the execution time::

     Calculations completed.
 Program Execution Time: 5.96 sec

-Now, you can have a look in the modeloutput folder defined in the ini-file.
+Now, you can have a look in the model output folder defined in the ini-file.
 A txt file with a summary of the results is written:
 :ref:`Total sediment.txt<totalsedimenttxt>`.